nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

            some other color, or to a background picture, depending on the picture.)

-           A number of eraser sizes are available, both round and square.
+           A number of eraser sizes are available, with both square and round shapes.
+Fuzzy-edged round shapes are also available.

            As you move the mouse around, a square outline follows the pointer, showing what part of the picture will be erased to white.